simplilearn-devops/devops-lesson-1/lab-1.1/README.md

 * $300 Credit for Free

-Sign up and get $300 to spend on Google Cloud Platform over the next 60 days and discover the power of the GCP products.
+Sign up and get $300 to spend on Google Cloud Platform over the next year and discover the power of the GCP products.

 * You will not be billed